ASIO Intelligence Professionals collect and analyse information to provide advice to senior management and government on matters of national security.

 This is an opportunity to take on a role with great purpose, at one of Australia’s most trusted and awarded workplaces.
 It’s perfect for well-rounded individuals with strong written and verbal communication skills who are looking for a challenge.

-If you’d like to be considered for the role of Intelligence Professional, you must:
+If you’d like to be considered for either role you must:

 - be an Australian citizen with a checkable background;